oreze/oreze/README.md

 ## Hello world! 👋

-I'm looking for a job right now.
-If you need a fast-learning and proactive .NET developer, contact me via DM!

 My name is Szymon.
 I'm currently working on backend, but doing my best to become a real Devops G.